surfly/docs/introduction/integration_options.md

 <a name="session_continuation"></a>
 #### Session continuation{#session_continuation}

 [Session continuation](../widget_options/widget_options.md#session_continuation) is used to pass data into, and out of, the Surfly session.
 For example, if a customer needs help whilst they are filling out a form, the information that they have already entered will be carried over into the Surfly session so that they do not have to repeat what they have already done.
-This way, if the user was logged in prior to starting a Surfly session, he will remain logged in inside the co-browsing session.
+This way, if the user was logged in prior to starting a Surfly session, they will remain logged in inside the co-browsing session.
 Session continuation therefore allows for a smooth transition into, and out of, the session.

 <a name="security_features"></a>